Armenian national movement: Territorial disputes of Armenia

-Sovietization & exile of Armenian leaders
+Sovietization and exile of Armenian leaders

-However, despite ARF's tight grip on power Drastamat Kanayan (Ministry of Defense) and Aram Manukian (Ministry of Interior), the ARF was unable to stop the impending Communist invasion of the First Republic of Armenia from the north, which culminated with a Soviet takeover in 1920.
+However, despite ARF's tight grip on power, the ARF was unable to stop the impending Red Army invasion of Armenia from the north, which culminated with a Soviet takeover in 1920.
 There was also a large movement of Armenian communists who aided the Soviet control.
 The 11th Red Army began its virtually unopposed advance into Armenia on November 29, 1920.

 The actual transfer of power took place on December 2 in Yerevan.
 The Armenian leadership approved an ultimatum, presented to it by the Soviet plenipotentiary Boris Legran.
-Armenia decided to join the Soviet sphere.
-The ARF was banned, its leaders exiled and many of its members dispersed to other parts of the world.
+The ARF was banned its leaders exiled and many of its members dispersed to other parts of the world.

 Daniel Bek-Pirumyan was arrested and executed by the Bolsheviks in Karakilisa in 1921.
-In 1937 during the Joseph Stalin's Great Purge against the military and other suspected enemies, his secret police arrested Movses Silikyan, Christophor Araratov, Dmitry Mirimanov, Aghasi Varosyan, Stepan Ohanesyan, Hakob Mkrtchyan, and Harutyun Hakobyan imprisoned and finally executed in Nork gorge.
-Aghbalyan moved to Lebanon, directed Nshan Palanjian seminarium in Beirut.
+In 1937 during Joseph Stalin's Great Purge against the military and other suspected enemies, his secret police arrested Movses Silikyan, Christophor Araratov, Dmitry Mirimanov, Aghasi Varosyan, Stepan Ohanesyan, Hakob Mkrtchyan, and Harutyun Hakobyan imprisoned and finally executed in Nork gorge.
+Aghbalyan moved to Lebanon, and established the Nshan Palanjian seminarium in Beirut.

 The Treaty of Kars was signed on October 13, 1921, and ratified in Yerevan on September 11, 1922.
-Treaty established contemporary borders between Turkey and the South Caucasus states on the count of Armenian lands.
-Armenian Minister of Foreign Affairs Askanaz Mravian and Minister of Interior Poghos Makintsian signed the Treaty of Kars, which helped to conclude (for the moment) the territorial disputes originate after the Caucasus Campaign as a whole.
+The treaty established the current borders between Turkey and the South Caucasus states.
+Armenian Minister of Foreign Affairs Askanaz Mravian and Minister of Interior Poghos Makintsian signed the Treaty of Kars, which helped to conclude the territorial disputes after the Caucasus Campaign.

 Cilicia and French Armenian Legion

-In January 1920, Turkish National Movement advanced his troops into Marash where the Battle of Marash ensued against the French Armenian Legion.
+In January 1920, Turkish National Movement sent forces to Marash, where the Battle of Marash ensued against the French Armenian Legion.
 The battle resulted in the massacres of 5,000 – 12,000 Armenians, spelling the end of the remaining Armenian population in the region.

 France disbanded the French Armenian Legion shortly after the war started.
 One of the Armenian Legion members, Sarkis Torossian, wrote in his diary that he suspected the French forces gave weapons and ammunition to the Kemalists to allow the French army safe passage out of Cilicia.

-The Cilicia Peace Treaty between France and the Turkish National Movement was signed on 9 March 1921.
+The Cilicia Peace Treaty between France and the Ankara Government was signed on 9 March 1921.
 It was intended to end the Franco-Turkish war, but failed to do so and was replaced in October 1921 with the Treaty of Ankara.